 1. Because you get fed up with viruses and crashes in Windows.
 Then you learn that Linux is much more secure and such computers are not plagued with viruses.

-2. Because you see someone else's computer and are amazed to discover what neat programs they have, and that they can do all you can and more on Windows.
+2. Because you see someone else's computer and are amazed to discover what neat programs they have, and that they can do all you can on Windows, and much more!
 You want that variety and colourful environment on your computer!

 3. Because you went shopping for a windows program or system, and when you saw the price, you remembered reading that Open Source (Linux) systems are free.
 The license with the system says that you have to be willing to share freely with others, and can only charge for your services, or actual hardware like the CDs.
 The operating system has to remain free to any who want to use it.